matheuscamposmt/PyDockStats/README.md

 ### Applications

-- **Virtual Screening Program Evaluation**: PyDockStats is invaluable for assessing the performance of Virtual Screening programs.
-By comparing ROC and Predictiveness Curves, researchers can evaluate the efficacy of different scoring functions and make informed decisions about prospective virtual screening.
+- **Virtual Screening Program Evaluation**: By comparing ROC and Predictiveness Curves, researchers can evaluate the efficacy of different scoring functions and make informed decisions about prospective virtual screening.

 - **Decision Support in Drug Discovery**: Researchers can use PyDockStats to determine cutoff values and prioritize compounds for experimental testing.
 This enhances the efficiency of drug discovery programs by focusing resources on the most promising candidates.
 <p align="center">